leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

 - Using the WordPress import tool to seed the data from `graphql-api-data.xml`
 - Updating the permalinks in the wp-admin
 - Adding needed consts to `wp-config.php` using the Code editor
+- Modifying the registration date of my users manually, directly in the database (😱)

-This is not ideal, as it limits my ability to automate the whole process.
-However I only have a handful of templates, so that creating them manually just once, and then updating them only every now and then, is not so painful.
+This is not ideal, as it limits my ability to automate the whole process, and it breaks my requirement that the same configuration files must be used to set-up both the Lando and InstaWP environments.
+However I only have a handful of templates, so that creating them manually just once, and then updating them only every now and then, is not soooooo painful, and I still use the configuration files in guiding me on what changes must be applied manually, so they are still valuable.

-(InstaWP is great, and I plan to upgrade to one of the paid plans.
-But I am unsure if I need all the power from the Pro tier; otherwise, the cheaper Personal tier may be more justifiable for my current needs.)
+(I do plan to upgrade to one of InstaWP’s paid plans.
+But other than having access to WP-CLI, I am unsure if I need all the features from the Pro tier, and so the cheaper Personal tier may be more justifiable for my needs.)

 ### GitHub Actions